 High value dryland cropping.
-This land would be well suited for and approved for growing forage sorghum, grain sorghum and maize.
+This land would be well suited for growing forage and grain crops such as sorghum.

 4 Environmental outcomes

 Provide descriptions of the proposed environmental outcomes that will be achieved for the matters protected by the EPBC Act that are likely to be affected by the proposed action.
 Include details of the baseline data upon which the outcomes are based, and the confidence about the likely achievement of the proposed outcomes.
 Where outcomes cannot be identified or committed to, provide explanatory details including any commitments to identify outcomes through an assessment process.